Alert: Missing Persons Unit season 3 episode 3: Release date & time, where to watch, what to expect, and more

 Where to watch Alert: Missing Persons Unit season 3 episode 3?

-Alert: Missing Persons Unit will premiere Season 3, episode 3, Lay on Fox, March 25, 2025, at 9 PM EST. The episode can be streamed on Hulu the following day.
+Alert: Missing Persons Unit will premiere Season 3, episode 4, Sophie on Fox, April 15, 2025, at 9 PM EST. The episode can be streamed on Hulu the following day.
 The series will have new episodes on Fox every Tuesday at 9 PM.

 Viewers with FuboTV, Hulu+ LiveTV, YouTube TV, and DirecTV have access to the latest episode of the show, as these platforms also offer Fox in their channel lineup.
 However, streaming availability may vary based on location and subscription.

-A brief recap of Alert: Missing Persons Unit season 3 episode 2
+A brief recap of Alert: Missing Persons Unit season 3, episode 3

-In Alert: Missing Persons Unit season 3, episode 2, titled Badge #41870, the MPU faces a personal crisis when their captain, Nikki Batista, is abducted by Raina Stefanosa.
-Nikki had previously imprisoned Raina and killed her brother in a shootout.
-The team discovers that Raina's early parole was orchestrated by Irish mob boss Charles McGannon, who sought revenge against Nikki.
+In Alert: Missing Persons Unit Season 3, Episode 3, titled Lay, the team confronts the emotional aftermath of Nikki's tragic death.
+Mike immerses himself in work, while Jason supports their daughter, Sidney, who decides to take a break from college to process the loss.

-Nikki was collaborating with federal agents to bring McGannon down.
-Despite their relentless efforts, the MPUs' search ends tragically with the discovery of Nikki's lifeless body in a shallow grave.
-This devastating loss propels Mike toward vengeance, leading to a tense confrontation with McGannon.
+The episode centers on the case of Lay, a missing muralist scheduled to donate rare bone marrow to his critically ill brother within 48 hours.
+As the MPU investigates, they uncover Lay's desperate efforts to fund his brother's surgery, leading to altercations with a homeopathic doctor and a rival street artist.

 Stay tuned for more updates on Alert: Missing Persons Unit season 3.